ashokmanoj/react_19_practice_and_project/css/readme.md

 ## Relative units - {size is based on the size of the parent} ----> %, em, rem, vh, vw

-Learnt about rem in css rem is belong to give a size to the page it occupay the 2 X px of the html px or if any parent px
+Learnt about rem in css rem is belong to give a size to the page it occupay the 2 X px of the html px or if any parent px {it based on root html defalut font size(defalt 16px)}

+But in em in based on perent font-size {size may be very on perent size}